 The morning of the show, make sure to leave yourself more than enough time to travel.
 I'd recommend trying to be sure that you have at least a half an hour to unload and unpack.
-Have on hand a large (not used for makeup) powder brush to dust your models, pens/pencils, paper (notebook) or a file on a phone/tablet to record your placings and make notes for next time, water, non-messy snacks, a copy of your horse list for me, and extra supplies if you're showing in performance.
+Have on hand a large (not previously used for makeup) powder brush to dust your models, pens/pencils, paper (notebook) or a file on a phone/tablet to record your placings and make notes for next time, water, non-messy snacks, a copy of your horse list for me, and extra supplies if you're showing in performance.
 When you arrive at the show hall, come in and see me at the check-in table.
-I'll give you your packet, nametag, and let you know where you're sitting.
+I'll let you know where you're sitting- your packet and nametag will be on your table.
 Bring your things in and unpack- and make sure the models for your first few classes are ready to go.
 Before the show starts, I'll need your horse list.
 I'll make announcements about this periodically as a reminder.
 10 minutes before the show starts, begin putting your entries for the first classes out.
 The rings will be marked.
 This is especially important for those showing in Performance.
 I want to start as close to 9 as possible- closing the classes and starting to judge- so try your best to get your models up in a timely manner.
-Throughout the rest of the day, I'll make announcements about when and where things will be happening, and you can come see me if you have questions!
+Throughout the rest of the day, I'll make announcements about when and where things will be happening, and you can come see me if you have questions.
+We do try to move a little slower at the Novice & Intermediate levels, but please do let us know if things are moving too fast - we can adjust!